Provision of information to voters

 These voters should be informed in due time about the date of elections, the prerequisites for exercising their electoral rights and to be provided with the ID papers necessary for Election Day.

 Election Day abroad

-d) have their residence or will be in a Member State of the European Union on Election Day.
-Based on this statement they will be entered in special electoral rolls prepared by the Ministry of Interior.
+d) To reside or to be in a Member State of the European Union on the day of the vote.

 Procedure for filling out, processing and dispatching the voting statements of Greek citizens resident in the EU.

 i) Using a computer connected to the internet they should visit the relevant pages of the Ministry of Interior website (www.ypes.gr).

 ii) They should search for their registration in the database of voters using this website by providing their name-surname.